-Chrysler has shrunk to almost a one-trick pony over the past few years, but a Pacifica-based SUV should hopefully expand its shrinking lineup.
+Chrysler has shrunk to almost a one-trick pony over the past few years, but it could be building an SUV based on the Pacifica, which will hopefully expand its shrinking lineup.

-The crossover SUV will be based on the large people mover, and according to Chrysler CEO Sergio Marchionne, could be ready within the next 18 months.
+The new crossover will use the same platform as the large people mover, and according to Chrysler CEO Sergio Marchionne, could be ready within the next 18 months.

 “We’re still playing with that thing,” Marchionne said.
 “It’s there.
 We have the car designed and we’re ready to go…The platform is ready, and the plant can take it.
 We can probably get it up and running in 18 months.”

-Marchionne also said that Fiat-Chrysler Automobiles (FCA) played with various versions of the vehicle, including both another MPV-style car, and a crossover, each based on the same platform that underpins the Pacifica.
+Marchionne also said that Fiat-Chrysler Automobiles (FCA) played with various versions of the vehicle, trying a crossover and another MPV style of vehicle, with the crossover getting the green light.

-The crossover should have been introduced even earlier, but FCA wanted to make sure it was right.
-If it does stick to the plan, then the timing should be perfect for the company, but any delays will cause Chrysler some financial woes.
-After all, running a showroom on only two vehicles (300 and Pacifica) isn’t exactly ideal.
+The new vehicle should really have been introduced even earlier to ramp up Chrysler’s sales, but FCA says it wanted to make sure that it was right.
+If Chrysler does stick to the plan, then the timing should be perfect for the company, but any delays will cause some financial woes.
+After all, running a showroom on only two vehicles – the 300 saloon and the Pacifica – isn’t exactly ideal.

-The Windsor Assembly Plant in Ontario will be building the new SUV, but what’s even more interesting is the fact that there may even be a plug-in hybrid powertrain.
+It’s said that the Windsor assembly plant based in Ontario will be the one tasked with building the new SUV, but what’s even more interesting is the fact that there may even be a plug-in hybrid powertrain.

 Remember the Jeep Yuntu concept which eventually spawned the the Jeep Grand Commander?
 It came with a PHEV powertrain, though back then no details were offered.
 Still, it’s possible that such a driveline could end up in the Chrysler crossover.